diamirio/backend-nx-skeleton/packages/nestjs-util/README.md

 **Usage**

-Set an instance of the logger to the application during creation as part of the `NestApplicationOptions`.
+Set an instance of the logger to the application during creation, as part of the `NestApplicationOptions`.

 ```typescript
 import { LoggerService } from '@webundsoehne/nestjs-util'